 To Make the Salted Napa Cabbage

-- Mix the cold water and sea salt until the salt has dissolved.
+- Mix 2 cups water and ⅓ cup coarse sea salt until the salt has dissolved.

-- Cut the napa cabbage into quarters.
+- Cut 2½ lb napa cabbage into quarters.
 Then, cut off and discard the tough core at the stem end of the cabbage quarters.

 - Put the napa cabbage pieces into the large bowl.
 Pour the prepared salted water over the cabbage.
 Toss to mix well and press down on the cabbage as much as possible.
 Let it soak for 40 minutes.